Packet Sniffing is a colloquial term that refers to the art of network traffic analysis.

 Omnipeek installs on Windows and Windows Server.
 The system isn’t free to use.
 However, it is possible to get Omnipeek on a 30-day free trial.

 The fundamental tool of almost all network traffic collection is tcpdump.
 It is an open-source application that comes installed on almost all Unix-like operating systems.
 Tcpdump is an excellent collection tool and comes complete with a very complex filtering language.
-It’s important to know how to filter the data at collection time in order to end up with a manageable chunk of data to analyze.
-Capturing all data from a network device on even a moderately busy network can create too much data to analyze easily.
+It’s essential to know how to filter the data at collection time to end up with a manageable chunk of data to analyze.
+Capturing all data from a network device on even a moderately busy network can create too much data to analyze efficiently.

 [ ~ ]$ ps -ef | grep google user 1985 1881 0 10:16 ?
 00:00:00 /opt/google/chrome/chrome --type=service